Introduction

 The dimensionless gap or torsion centre includes the effect of the pivot centre of the vibration mode-shape, r, the seal clearance, H, and the geometry of the seal (see Figure 1) and is defined as

-The dimensionless work-per-cycle, W~cyc, can be written as:
+The dimensionless work-per-cycle,

 The dimensionless work-per-cycle depends on four non dimensional parameters